top of page

 Having a balanced diet may be difficult for autistic children because they often have specific food preferences and sensitivities.
 Where you can, try to include a variety of foods in their meals, such as fruits, vegetables, grains, proteins, and dairy or alternatives.
 Serving portion sizes appropriate for your child's age and activity level can also help with weight management.

-One step at a time: Eating and Drinking
+One step at a time: Building towards stronger teeth

 For children who are underweight and a concern to health professionals, it can be difficult to balance the need for more calories with the importance of good oral health.
 One way to manage this is by applying toothpaste to the teeth at an additional time during the day.
 This extra application can help counteract the effects of sugar by increasing fluoride exposure, which protects the teeth.
 We advise that you don’t do this too near to meal or snack time as this can change the taste of food and drink (which can lead to foods being dropped from already limited diets).
 These small steps that make a difference in eating and drinking.